-AFTER SCHOOL DETENTIONS

-I. Head of Year detentions:

-- Anyone who is sent to Remove receives a 30-minute detention - Each week the HOY identifies all those who have received 5 or more BPs in the previous week.
-Students who receive 5 or more behaviour points over the course of a week are detained for 60 minutes after school. - If a student has been sent to remove and they also receive 5 or more behaviour points, they are detained for 90 minutes after school.
+AFTER SCHOOL I. Head of Year detentions: • DETENTIONS Each week the HOY identifies all those who have received 3 or more BPs in the previous week.
+Students who receive 3 or more behaviour points over the course of a week are detained for 60 minutes after school.
+2. Headteacher detention: Any student who does not attend their Head of Year detention will be detained for 120 minutes until 5:15pm Any student who fails to turn up to a 20-minute lunchtime detention will be taken off the play ground for 5 days.

-2. Headteacher detention: